African Music Chart: Kabza De Small's "Khusela" Featuring Msaki Leads

-Kabza De Small’s “Khusela” featuring Msaki leads the African Music Chart this week, which is followed by Gyakie’s “Something.”
+Kabza De Small’s “Khusela” featuring Msaki leads the African Music Chart this week, which is followed by Diamond Platnumz’s “Oka” featuring Mbosso.

-Senior Oat’s “All in You” featuring Kemy Chienda clinches number 5, while Ndove Kuu and Bien the Baldman’s “Maggie Wa Nvumbani” debuts at number 6.
+Senior Oat’s “All in You” featuring Kemy Chienda sits at number 5, while Ndove Kuu and Bien the Baldman’s “Maggie Wa Nvumbani” maintains its spot at number 6.

-At number 7 we meet, Mbosso’s “Moyo” featuring Costa Titch and Phantom Steeze, while Camidoh’s “Sugarcane Remix” featuring King Promise, Mayorkun, and Darkoo drops six spots to number 8.
+At number 7 we meet, Mbosso’s “Moyo” featuring Costa Titch and Phantom Steeze, while Camidoh’s “Sugarcane Remix” featuring King Promise, Mayorkun, and Darkoo follows at number 8.

-Nviri the Storyteller and Bien’s “Decide” debuts at number 9, while Wanitwa Mos, Master KG, and Lowsheen’s “Sofa Silahlane” leads the chart from behind.
+Nviri the Storyteller and Bien’s “Decide” maintains its spot at number 9, while Samthing Soweto’s “Amagents” leads the chart from behind.

 See the list: